Improving Affordability of and Access to Quality Healthcare

 - The Governor signed into law Act 55 of 2017, legislation introduced by Bennington County Senators Dick Sears and Brian Campion, which allows the Agency of Natural Resources to initiate a proceeding to determine liability for PFOA contamination.

 - In July of 2017, the Attorney General, with support from the Agency of Natural Resources, secured a settlement with Saint-Gobain, which includes funding for water line extension for approximately 200 homes in Bennington and North Bennington, as well as an expedited investigation for the remainder of the impacted area.
-The Governor will continue to work with stakeholders inside and outside of state government to make the residents of Bennington County whole.
+In April of 2019, the state achieved a final agreement with Saint-Gobain, which includes ensuring safe drinking water to 245 homes on the east side of Bennington via municipal water service.

 - In July 2018, based on the latest available science, the Vermont Department of Health updated its per- and polyfluoroalkyl substances (PFAS) health advisory for drinking water to cover 5 PFAS compounds.